-In May 2005, we entered into a Letter of Acceptance, Waiver and Consent ("AWC") with the NASD regarding certain sales of Class B and Class C mutual fund shares.
+In May 2005, we entered into an AWC with the NASD regarding certain sales of Class B and Class C mutual fund shares.
 In its investigation, the NASD questioned whether certain sales of Class B and Class C mutual fund shares since January 1, 2002, were appropriate on the basis of cost differences among share classes.
 The AWC provides for payment to clients impacted by certain transactions and imposition of a monetary penalty.
 In December 2005, the AWC was counter signed by the NASD and we paid a fine of \$2.40 million.